Jerome and Jeremiah Valeska: Jerome Valeska

-Introduced in Season 1, Jerome Valeska is the nihilistic son of a circus performer who murders her out of spite.
+Introduced in Season 1, Jerome Valeska is a nihilist who murders his circus performer mother out of spite.
 He initially attempts to cover his tracks, but eventually laughs maniacally while admitting his actions to Detective Jim Gordon (Ben McKenzie) and medical examiner Leslie Thompkins (Morena Baccarin).
 He is consequently sent to Arkham Asylum.
 When Monaghan was cast as Jerome, he avoided drawing inspiration from the actors who had played the Joker throughout the various Batman films.
 However, he did take inspiration from Mark Hamill's vocal performance in the DC Animated Universe, in addition to reading as many comics featuring the character as he could to prepare for the role.
 Jerome returns at the beginning of Season 2, leading a team of Arkham escapees under the guidance of corrupt politician Theo Galavan (James Frain), who wants to spread fear in his plan to become mayor.
 Galavan serves as a mentor and father figure to Jerome, shaping his viewpoint of the world as a performance stage for evil.
 This stops Jerome from limiting himself to smaller-scale acts of crime.
 During his reign of terror, Jerome murders GCPD captain Sarah Essen (Zabryna Guevara) and his own father, Paul Cicero (Mark Margolis).
 He is betrayed and killed by Galavan in the third episode, during which various characters observe his actions and begin imitating his laughter.
 Jerome is resurrected by a cult of followers in Season 3, and once again escapes incarceration and gathers a team of supervillains to spread chaos in Gotham City in Season 4.
 Before falling to his death, Jerome warns Gordon that others would follow in his footsteps.